Why why why do I wait so long to update my blog? I love to write and yet I make little time for it.

 I knew that the existing ones weren’t perfect but I never knew how undeniably awful they were till they butted up next to a brand spanking new one.

 This is one of the old windows.
 You can still see out of it, yes.
 It’s not totally opaque.
 And it could use some scrubbing.
-But, not the worse view I’ve ever had, right?
+But, not the worst view I’ve ever had, right?
 Look at the grass!

 And here’s the new.